-iersse has been ver fortunate in having had E.J.
-Vruggink, the son of a tenant, with wide gardening experience, as head gardener between 1938 and his retirement in 1970.
+De Wiersse has been very fortunate in having had E.J.Vruggink, the son of a tenant, with wide gardening experience, as head gardener between 1938 and his retirement in 1970.
 He still lives at de Wiersse.
-His very able young successor, A. Dimmendaal, and the owner, continue to benefit

-'m gink's experience, ye and his extraordinary and forward-looking understanding of the character of the place.
+The garden, his very able young successor, A.Dimmendaal, and the owner, E.V.Gatacre, continue to benefit from Vruggink's experience, his eye and his extraordinary and forward-looking understanding of the character of the place.

-The garden is not normally open to the public, but parties which are not organised with a commercial purpose can visit if their organisers apply beforehand; several hundred people see the garden in this way every year.
-Several thousand participants of the '8 castles tour', arranged every wednesday during the summer under the guidance of the former Burgemaster of Vorden, see part of the garden - or all, if number and time allow.
+The garden is not normally open to the public, but parties which are not organised with a commercial purpose can visit if their organisers apply beforehand ;several hundred people see the garden in this way every year.
+Several thousand participants of the well known '8 castles tour', arranged every Wednesday during thesummer from Vorden,under the guidance of the former Burgomaster, see part of the garden -or all, if numbers and time allow.

 Outside the garden and park, changes are more noticeable than within.
 Government policy to encourage larger farm units has put an intolerable pressure on tenant farmers, either to retire, or to overinvest and overstock.
-The result is a minimum unit of 20 hectares often supporting 70 milk cows and sometimes worked only by a hard pressed farmer and his wife.
-Much arable has become grassland, and what is left as often as not is carrying maize.
+The result is a minimum unit of 20 hectares often supporting 50 milk cows and worked by a hard pressed farmer and his wife.
+Much arable has become grassland, and what is left, as often as not is carrying maize.
 The cooperatives have amalgamated and local control has become nominal.